FreeLoaderz/constitution/ADAO-Constitution-v01.md

 - (ix) there has been duly transmitted to the Designated Blockchain Network a new transfer function transaction that:(a) provides for the reassociation of the Designated Token with the Receiving Address; and (b) is signed by a private key that is (or a group of private keys that together are) sufficient to authorize the execution of such transfer function; and
 - (git x) such transaction has been Confirmed.

-(s) **"Member Removal"**  means removal from the membership via vote of AGOV Holders or other process as described in the Handbook.
+(s) **"Member Removal"**  means removal from the membership via vote of GovToken Holders or other process as described in the Handbook.
 Unless specifically provided otherwise a member subject to Membership Removal shall not be entitled to any distribution or return of capital, funds, retains, etc.